Jyrmi/instagram_downloader/README.md

 **python bin/run.py --update pythonpaige**

-This is useful if a profile has had a few new posts since last updating, and you just want to fetch the new ones.
+This is useful if a profile has had a few new posts since last downloading, and you just want to fetch the new ones.

 You may also optionally indicate whether to serialize the downloaded files.
 Without the option, file names will be their original web ID's, e.g.